verneh/DS/README.md

 [FastAI](https://github.com/verneh/DataSci/tree/master/FastAI) are projects built off of FastAI for Deep Learning.
 Currently have an image classifier for an environment whether its "contaminated" or not.

-[Kaggle](https://github.com/verneh/datasci/tree/master/Kaggle) are some of the entries I made in Kaggle.
-The most recent on where I peaked at #32.
+[Kaggle](https://github.com/verneh/datasci/tree/master/Kaggle) is a folder dedicated to some of the entries I made in Kaggle.
+Current one on where I peaked at #32.
 It's about classifying pairs of sentences (consisting of a premise and a hypothesis) into three categories - entailment, contradiction, or neutral.
+It's a combination of transfer learning and BERT.

 [MNIST](https://github.com/verneh/datasci/tree/master/MNIST) is part of the Coursera Course for Deep Learning where you get to classify images of digits using Keras / TensorFlow